 A student who has officially withdrawn from a Riverside program of study may be eligible for readmission.
+Applicants for readmission must meet all current admission criteria and reapply.

+Placement will be determined based on eligibility and space availability.
 A student dismissed for failure to make SAP is not eligible for readmission to the same program of study.
 The student dismissed for unsafe practice and/or disciplinary reasons will be denied readmission to any Riverside program of study.
+A student who has officially withdrawn from a Riverside College of Health Careers program of study will be ineligible for readmission if unable to complete the program within a maximum allowable program length by credits or weeks, as provided in the SAP Evaluation Interval Table.